stlab/libraries/libraries/concurrency/channel/sender/close.md

 pure-name: close
 defined-in-header: stlab/channel.hpp
 declaration: close()
 description: Close this side of the channel.
 No more values will be accepted.
-Already sent value will be processed.
+Already sent value will be processed
 entities:
   - kind: methods
     list: